JacksonBurns/astartes/paper.md

 # Acknowledgements
 The authors thank all users who participated in beta testing and release candidate testing throughout the development of `astartes`.
-We gratefully acknowledge financial support from BASF under award number 88803720.
+Authors Kevin Spiekermann and William Green gratefully acknowledge financial support from BASF under award number 88803720.
-We also acknowledge financial support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
+Authors Jackson Burns and William Green gratefully acknowledge financial support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
+Authors Himaghna Bhattacharjee and Dionisios Vlachos contribution was primarily supported by the National Science Foundation under Grant No. 2134471

 <!-- The below section and text are required by Jackson Burns' funding agency, the DOE CSGF. -->
 # Disclaimer